holderbaum-io/think-about-website/content/en/perspectives.md

-# Ready for new Per&shy;spectives?
+# Ready for new Perspectives?

 Our world should become a better and safer place for every human being -- regardless of their personal backgrounds and beliefs.